Mart Bax

 Marten Meile Gerrit "Mart" Bax (born 13 April 1937, Zutphen) is a Dutch emeritus (retired in 2002) endowed professor in political anthropology at the Vrije Universiteit (VU University), Amsterdam, the Netherlands.

 After his retirement, he came into prominence to the wider public in the Netherlands in 2012 due to suspicions of scientific misconduct.
 In September 2013, these suspicions were confirmed in an official report.

 Biography

-He wrote his dissertation (cum laude) for the University of Amsterdam in 1973 about the anonymized Irish town "Patricksville".
+Bax wrote his dissertation (cum laude) for the University of Amsterdam in 1973 about the anonymized Irish town "Patricksville".

 He further wrote about an anonymized pilgrimage center, called "Neerdonk" in the Dutch province of North Brabant.

 He also wrote extensively about the pilgrimage center Medjugorje in the former Yugoslavia.

 Scientific misconduct

 The presentation by Bax of the town of "Patricksville" (presumably Buttevant) as having extensive corruption, bribery, and clientelism is considered controversial among experts.

 He claimed in his scientific publications there had been an estimated 140 killings, 60 people missing and 600 refugees from the pilgrimage village Medjugorje, in Herzegovina during the Bosnian War (1992–1995).
 Bax wrote that he had based his observations on extensive local field research.
 He called these killings the "small war".
 The reason for the killings in 1991/1992 were according to Bax not ethnic conflict but a vendetta between clans.
 Apart from very local writings near Medjugorje these claims were first criticized in journalistic writings in 2008.
 In April 2013 at latest both the existence of the mass killing, missing people, and refugees turned to out to be false beyond reasonable doubt.